chisewaguri/magiskssh/module_data/README.md

 ## Installation

 Download the zip file and install it via the Magisk Manager app.
-Once this module is available in the Magisk module repository, you can just install it from there.
+Updates can be installed from within Magisk Manager itself.

 ## Configuration